zees-dev/robot-challenge/README.md

 ## Robot SDK Commands

-The robot provided a set of low level SDK in GO to control its movement.
+The robot provids a set of low level SDK functions in GO to control its movement.

 - `func MoveTo(x, y float) (taskID string, taskComplete chan error)` Requests robot move to an absolute position x, y on the map.
     - `taskID`: Unique task identifier
-    - `taskComplete`: The event indicates that the task complete
+    - `taskComplete`: The event indicates the task was completed
 - `func Cancel(taskID string) error` Requests robot to cancel the task.
 - `func CurrentPosition() x, y float` Returns the absolute position value on the map.

 ## Requirements
-- Create a way to send a series of commands to the robot
+- Create a restful api to accept a series of commands to the robot.
-- Make sure that the robot doesn't try to move outside the warehouse
+- Make sure that the robot doesn't try to move outside the warehouse.

+## Challenge
+- The Robot SDK is still under development, you need to find a way to approve your api logic is working.